-The best way to avoid credit card debt is not to accrue any, and that means paying off your balance in full every month.
+It may sound trite, but the best way to avoid credit card debt is not to accrue any in the first place, which means paying off your balance in full every month.

-When you carry a balance, you’re essentially using your credit card as a super-high-interest loan.
-If you want to make a large purchase that you’ll spend months paying off, just take out a personal loan!
-It’ll cost you less in the long run.
+When you carry over a balance on revolving credit, you’re essentially using your credit card as a high-interest loan.
+If you need to finance a large purchase that will take months to pay off, take out a personal loan instead.
+You’ll probably be able to secure a personal loan with a lower APR that will cost you less in the long run.

-Ideally, you should never use your credit card to make a purchase that you couldn’t afford to pay off by the end of the month.
-Of course, if you’re in a crisis and don’t have another way to get money, do what you have to do.
-But don’t use the card again until you’ve paid off your balance in full.
+Ideally, you should never use your credit card to make a purchase that you can’t afford to pay off by the end of the month.
+Of course, if you find yourself in a true crisis and have no other way to get money, charge a credit card if you must.
+If this happens, however, commit to not use the card again until you’ve paid off the balance in full!

 Build an emergency fund

-Need help setting a budget and figuring out how much to put away each month to build your emergency fund?
+Need help setting a budget and figuring out how much to put away each month to build your emergency savings?
 These money management tools can help.

 Limit your number of credit cards